Zana Allée

-Zana Allée (زانا علي, born 1 March 1994) is a professional footballer who plays as a midfielder for Championnat National 2 club Rouen.
+Zana Allée (زانا علي, born 1 March 1994) is a professional footballer who plays as a midfielder for Iraq Stars League club Duhok SC.
 Born in Iraqi Kurdistan, he is a former France youth international.

+Early life

+Allée was born Zana Ahmad Abas in Duhok, Iraq to Kurdish parents.
+He acquired French nationality on 23 March 2004, through the collective effect of his parents' naturalization, and legally changed his name to Zana Allée.

 Career

 On 10 August 2013, Allée made his debut with Rennes's first team in a match against Reims.
 Rennes won the match 2–1 and Zana played 54 minutes.

 On 4 August 2015, Allée joined Ajaccio on a two-year contract.
 Allée made no first team appearances in the second year of his Ajaccio contract, and left to join Concarneau in the January 2017 transfer window.
 He left at the end of the season, joining his brothers at Stade Briochin in November 2017.

 In June 2022, Allée signed for Rouen.